 - Hazardous materials – Drivers must store and transport toxic or flammable substances securely and safely.
 If the cargo is above weight limits or not distributed evenly on the back of the truck, a crash could cause a fire or explosion.

-- Lost load – Cargo could shift if the securement systems are defective or an inadequate number of tie-downs is used.
+- Lost load – Cargo could shift if the securement systems are defective or an inadequate number of tie-downs are used.
 If items fall out of the trailer, other drivers might not have enough time to avoid crashing or running over the loose items.

 Who Is Liable for Overloaded, Overweight, or Imbalanced Cargo?